-The SMF ((MB)-SMF) is used for MBS session management and control of MBS transport, including configuring the UPF and RAN of shared tunnel and QoS control for MBS flows transport based on the policy rules for MBS services from PCF or local policy.
-The SMF performs the following functions to support MBS:
+The MB-SMF is used for MBS session management and control of MBS transport, including configuring the MB-UPF and RAN of NG UP tunnel and QoS control for MBS flows transport based on the policy rules for MBS services from PCF or local policy or request from MBSF.
+The MB-SMF performs the following functions to support MBS:

-- Control MBS Sessions (including MBS transport and QoS) based on received MBS policies from PCF or local policy.
+- Control MBS Sessions (including MBS transport and QoS) based on received MBS policies from PCF or local policy or request form MBSF.

-- Signaling with NG-RAN, UPF/(MB-)UPF and AMF for MBS Session management.
+- Signaling with NG-RAN, MB-UPF and AMF for MBS Session management.

-- Signaling with AF (via, e.g., NEF, MBSF) for, e.g., allocation of 5GC entry point.
+- Signaling with AF (via, e.g., NEF, MBSF) for, e.g., allocation of 5GC user plane entry point.

-In addition, it may support one or more of the following based on the selected solution(s):

-- Handling of session join (including UE authorization) and management of MB session context.

-- Configure UPF for 5GC individual or shared MBS traffic delivery method switching.